RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Preliminaries

 An optimization over a time-dependent velocity field is difficult.
-To circumvent this issue, the diffeomorphism can be parameterized via an initial velocity vector field $v_0$.
-More precisely, if $V$ is a Hilbert space, the extrema of Equations \eqref{eq:E_O_v2} and \eqref{eq:E_I_v2} satisfy the so-called EPDiff equation.
-This equation maps an initial velocity vector field $v_0 \in V$ to a time-dependent velocity vector field $v(\cdot, t)$ that satisfies $\int_0^1 \norm{v(\cdot, t)}_V^2 \mathrm{d} t = \norm{v_0(\cdot)}_V^2$.
-Hence, defining $\phi_t$ as the flow of diffeomorphisms corresponding to $v(\cdot, t)$, we can construct a map $\text{exp} : V \rightarrow G$ as $\text{exp}{(v_0)} :=\phi_1$.
-The $\text{exp}$ map allows optimization over initial velocity vector fields and it has been used for, among others, images \cite{singh2013vector, zhang2015bayesian, zhang2017probabilistic, zhang2019fast, wang2021bayesian} and landmarks \cite{miller2006geodesic, ma2010bayesian}.
-While providing an in-depth treatment of the EPDiff equation is outside the scope of this work, for our discussion here, it is sufficient to know that the initial velocities constitute the tangent space at the identity diffeomorphism and that there exists an exponential map $\text{exp}{(v_0)}$ that maps an initial velocity vector field to a diffeomorphism.
-This situation is similar to PGA where an initial tangent vector is mapped to an element on the manifold via the exponential map.
+To circumvent this issue, we note that the geodesic optimization problems between $O_i$ and $\mathcal{T}$, which appear in Equation \eqref{eq:frechet_mean_problem_vel_vec_field_form_NEW}, are equivalent to an optimization problem over initial velocity vector fields $v_{i0}$.
+This equivalence is due to the diffeomorphism subgroup $G$ having a Lie group structure with Lie Algebra $V$.
+More precisely, if $V$ is a Hilbert space, the geodesics in $G$, which solve optimization problems \eqref{eq:rho_I_v1} and \eqref{eq:rho_I_v2}, are characterized by a Riemannian exponential map.
+This exponential map is characterized by the so-called EPDiff equations and maps an initial vector field $v_0 \in V$ to a time-dependent vector field $v(\cdot, t)$ that satisfies $\int_0^1 \norm{v(\cdot, t)}_V^2 \mathrm{d} t = \norm{v_0(\cdot)}_V^2$.
+Hence, defining $\phi_t$ as the flow of diffeomorphisms corresponding to $v(\cdot, t)$, we can construct a map $\text{exp} \colon V \rightarrow G$ as $\text{exp}{(v_0)} :=\phi_1$.
+Providing an in-depth treatment of the EPDiff equation is outside the scope of this work.
 For more information on the EPDiff equation, we refer to Younes \cite{Younes2019, younes2007jacobi}.
+For our discussion here, it is sufficient to note that replacing the time-dependent velocity vector fields by the $\phi^i := \text{exp}{(v_{i,0})}$ and replacing $\int_0^1 \norm{v_i(\cdot, t)}_V^2 \mathrm{d} t$ by $\norm{v_{i, 0}}_V^2$ yields an equivalent formulation of optimization problem \eqref{eq:frechet_mean_problem_vel_vec_field_form_NEW}.